richtaur/richtaur.github.io/src/post/redesign-2018.md

 Why redesign **richtaur.com**?

-In 2017, I thought it would be a good idea to require all posts to have their own title and thumbnails images.
-While I do prefer visual interest, *requiring* an image ended up making me post less often.

-Requiring an image probably came from a desire to force myself to draw more.
-But tangling that up with my ability to write wasn't a good idea. **Multitasking is the enemy of the modern creator**.
+In the [2017](/2017/) design, I couldn't publish a new post to this site without a title and thumbnail image.
+That design was meant to both create a more visually interesting website, as well as forcing me to draw more often.

+However, the image requirement ended up being a bottleneck that resulted in fewer posts.

+This website is meant to house my creative output, which starts with words.
+If the design doesn't encourage that and make it easy, then it's not doing what it was designed to do.
+It doesn't really solve its problem.

+This ineffective design may have came from trying to solve too many problems at once.
+In trying to solve multiple problems, I ended up not really solving the problem.

-When cutting the requirement for images, the design needed to change to make words first class citizens.
+The design needed to change to make words first class citizens.
+Images that used to be required are now optional, celebrated here with only lonely words.
 My hope is that this will create fertile soil in which to write with freedom.

-Here's to untethered creativity and keeping it simple.
+So here's to untethered creativity and keeping it simple.

 *(Fun fact: most of this site's incarnations from previous years can be found in the new sidebar, dating all the way back to 2010.)*